edisonxiang/perf/docs/proposals/perf.md

 | Count                          |  2                                           |

 These two VMs are used to run K8S Master Services including K8S API Server and K8S Scheduler and so on.
-One of them is used to deploy KubeEdge Cloud Part and KubeEdge Edge Nodes as pods.
+One of them is used to deploy KubeEdge Cloud Part pod and KubeEdge Edge Node pods.
 The other one is used to run the performance test for KubeEdge.

 #### K8S Nodes